1-rambo/PKU_machine_learning_term_proj/README.md

 In `ilc.py` is the implementation of iterative lattice construction algorithm from the original paper.
 Directly modified from the pseudocode.

 In `test_2d.py` is the test code for a 2d-case visualization.
 It can output a hexagonal lattice as expected.

+In `test_3d.py` is the test code for a 3d-case visualization.
+It may output a body-centered cubic lattice.